 The office will protect confidential information from unauthorized disclosure and will handle the withholding of confidential information from audit reports in accordance with Government Auditing Standards, and applicable laws and regulations.

-Guidance on handling confidential information is outline in the OIIA Procedure 1.05 Handling Confidential and Sensitive Information or Information Exempt from Public Disclosure (Requesting, Maintaining, Communicating and Reporting).
+Guidance on handling confidential information is outline in the OIIA Procedure 1.05 Handling Confidential and Sensitive Information of information Exempt from Public Disclosure.
 If all or part of an audit is deemed to be confidential, TeamMate procedures for confidential audits should be followed.

-Once the results of a confidential audit (or portion of an audit) are communicated to authorized recipients, the office will post the name of the report on its OIIA's website and note that it is confidential; however, all or some contents of the report will not be published.
+Once the results of a confidential audit (or portion of an audit) are communicated to authorized recipients, the office will post the name of the report on its OIIA's website and note that it is confidential; however, the contents of the report will not be published.
 The office is committed to transparency in government and will make every effort to maximize the amount of information provided to the public.